pradeepreddyDev/django/README.md

 1. RUN xampp
 2. create database
-3. sudo pip insatll mysqlclient if we have issues with pip
+3. sudo pip insatll mysqlclient (if Environment error sudo apt install default-libmysqlclient-dev)

+if we have issues with pip

 These steps worked for me.